The Years of Decay

 The Years of Decay is the fourth studio album by thrash metal band Overkill, released on October 13, 1989, through Atlantic and Megaforce Records.
 It is the last Overkill album to feature guitarist Bobby Gustafson, who either left or was fired by the band amid a feud between himself and its founding members Bobby "Blitz" Ellsworth (vocalist) and D. D. Verni (bassist).
 The Years of Decay was also the first of two Overkill albums produced by Terry Date, who took on the same role for their follow-up album Horrorscope (1991).

+It is considered an essential release in the thrash metal genre.
+The album remains popular among collectors of physical media.

 Production and musical style

 Musically, The Years of Decay features Overkill's most progressive and diverse work compared to their previous albums.
+The album also has elements of doom metal.
 Ellsworth has cited Black Sabbath as being an influence on the band writing and recording longer pieces, specifically their longest track to date "Playing with Spiders/Skullkrusher".
 Gustafson has also acknowledged Terry Date's production of the album as an improvement from its predecessor, Under the Influence:

 I don't know what happened with the tone of Under the Influence.
 For me, each album we kind of overdid the next one.
 Like the first album Feel the Fire] was a little weak on guitar.
 It really wasn't the sound I was going for, actually my equipment blew up in the studio and I think we overdid it with Taking Over where it was too much.
 And then we tried to get it back in your face again with Under the Influence and it was little too dry.
 I mean we had Michael Wagener, and you know he did [Metallica's] Master of Puppets and can't get any better than that, but it just didn't come out right either.
 In comes Terry Date and he nailed it.